 She studied Music Performance as a Vocal Major at Montgomery College in Rockville, MD and at Northern Virginia Community College in Alexandria, VA.
 She is a 2019 graduate of the renowned Berklee College of Music where she received her Bachelors Degree in Music Business.
 While there, she made the Dean's List each semester and exited the institution with a 3.99 GPA.
 Williams not only has performance and educational experience in music, but she also has an impressive resume in the Gospel music industry, including an eight-year stint at the GRAMMY Awards (in which she helped to make the Washington, DC Chapter the fastest growing chapter in the history of the GRAMMY Awards aka The Recording Academy), twelve years as a Gospel music publicist to legends (including Gladys Knight and the late Andraé Crouch) and up-and-comers, the creator and on-air personality of Gospel radio news segments, a panelist at numerous events on Gospel music, an interviewer of countless Gospel artists and the recipient of multiple recognitions and award nominations.
 She's even penned a book called Live The Life You Sing About, just to encourage fellow Levites like herself.

 Although she is grateful and blessed for what the Lord has allowed her to do in Gospel music as an industry professional, her passion has always been ministry and creating music that glorifies God.
 Andrea is a prophetic psalmist and receives songs in her dreams.
-A singer, songwriter, composer, pianist, producer, engineer and arranger, she released a moving power ballad called “Count It As Done” in summer 2019.
+A singer, songwriter, composer, arranger, pianist, producer and engineer, she released a moving power ballad called “Count It As Done” in summer 2019.
 The orchestral and gut-wrenching track garnered the singer her first two WAMMIE Award Nominations in 2020: one for Best Gospel Artist and one for Best Gospel Song for "Count It As Done".
+She also tied for second place for that same song for in the Make Music Montgomery Contest, presented by Montgomery County, Maryland.
+In October 2020, Andrea released her second vocal single, "Who Do I Run To".
+Part 80s throwback, part EDM and part CCM, the vibrant song is a reminder that when trouble comes, we need to go to the Lord.
+An instrumentalist as well, her orchestral alter ego, Soul Oasis Symphony, dropped a debut EP release in August 2020, entitled Soul Oasis.